Skip to main navigation Skip to search Skip to main content

 Biography

-I completed my PhD in Coatings and Ceramics from the University of Manchester in 2015.
-Before my PhD study in Manchester, I completed my master degree in Shanghai Jiao Tong University (2011) and undergraduate degree in Zhengzhou University (2008), both in Materials Science and Engineering.
-My PhD focused on developing fundamental understanding of degradation of Ni-based coatings (NiCoCrAlY and platinum aluminide) at high temperatures.
-After completing my PhD, I worked as a postdoctoral research associate in Manchester from 2015 to 2018, during which I pioneered the use of micromechanical testing to thermal barrier coating systems to measure their fracture toughness at the microstructural level.
-In 2018, I joined OxMet Technologies (now Alloyed) as an alloy development engineer and coating programme lead working on design of additively manufactured alloys and coatings by computational modelling.
-In 2019, I was awarded a Rolls-Royce Research Fellowship and returned to the University of Manchester.
+I am a Lecturer in Surface Engineering at the Department of Materials and Henry Royce Institute.
+I completed my PhD in Coatings and Ceramics from the University of Manchester in November 2015.
+Before my PhD study in Manchester, I completed my master’s degree in Shanghai Jiao Tong University (March 2011) and undergraduate degree in Zhengzhou University (June 2008), both in Materials Science and Engineering.
+After completing my PhD, I worked as a Postdoctoral Research Associate in Manchester from November 2015 to October 2018.
+I joined OxMet Technologies (now Alloyed) in October 2018 as an alloy development engineer and coating programme lead.
+After a short industry career, I was awarded a Rolls-Royce research fellowship and re-joined the University of Manchester as a Rolls-Royce Research Fellow in September 2019 and became a lecturer in January 2024.

 Research interests